 The coating is a film of just 0.004 millimetres (0.00016 inches) thick created by use of laser technology and blocks of compressed hydroxyapatite.
 However, once placed on tooth surface, it becomes completely invisible.
 This is great news for those that require a barrier to oral bacterial damage but who also do not need restorative work.

-Professor Shigeki Hontsu hopes for use of this material as part of contemporary cosmetic dentistry also.
+Professor Shigeki Hontsu hopes for use of this material as part of contemporary dentistry also.
 Currently the film is completely transparent, however it can be made whiter to give the impression of whiter teeth.
-Cosmetic dentists are very excited at this particular prospect of combining protection with cosmetic dentistry.
+Our dentists are very excited at this particular prospect of combining protection with aesthetic dentistry.